tatablack/dotfiles/README.md

 - in System Preferences, configure your Apple ID
 - in System Preferences - Security and Privacy - FileVault, configure disk encryption
 - in System Preferences - Security and Privacy - Privacy - Accessibility, add Terminal.app to the list
+- in System Preferences - Security and Privacy - Privacy - Full Disk Access, add Terminal.app to the list
 - ensure you're logged in to the App Store

 Now you can execute the bootstrap script, with: